Fired or Laid Off While Pregnant in Ontario? A List Of Your Rights

 Notice of termination while pregnant or on maternity leave:

-If an employee is terminated for reasons unrelated to their pregnancy or leave (corporate restructuring as an example), they're entitled to appropriate notice or compensation in lieu of notice
+If an employee is terminated for reasons unrelated to their pregnancy or leave (corporate restructuring as an example), they're entitled to appropriate notice or compensation in lieu of notice under the Employment Standards Act of Ontario.
+You might even be entitled to common law notice, which considers factors like your age, tenure, and role, leading to bigger offers.

 Other frequently asked questions (FAQ)